Leyusf/CoCoDep/README.md

 # CoCoDep

-####Introduction
+#### Introduction
 The full version of real-time online collaboration system supports the following functions.

-2. Users can register as teachers or students by registering
+1. Users can register as teachers or students by registering

-3. Teachers can create courses
+2. Teachers can create courses

-4. Teachers can add student lists for each course module
+3. Teachers can add student lists for each course module

-5. Teachers can publish collaborative characters, and the system will automatically group students according to the number of groups and members
+4. Teachers can publish collaborative characters, and the system will automatically group students according to the number of groups and members

-6. Students can access the group collaboration module
+5. Students can access the group collaboration module

-7. Students can communicate through words and voice
+6. Students can communicate through words and voice

-8. Students can create files and projects in the system
+7. Students can create files and projects in the system

-9. Students can edit a file in real-time collaboration
+8. Students can edit a file in real-time collaboration

+9. Students can download their project code.

+10. Teachers can view the work of each group of students and get their codes.

 #### Software Architecture
 Python 3.10.0